jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 what is a file?
 *********************************************************************************

 A file_ is a collection or container for text, like paper we write or print on and keep in a folder.
-Their names usually end with an extension (not always) to show the type of file_.
+Their names can end with an extension (not always) to show the type of file_.
 For example

 * ``.txt`` for a `plain text file`_
 * ``.sh`` for a `bash file`_